Frequently Asked Questions (FAQ)

 Submit a graduate application from ApplyTexas, pay the non-refundable application fee, and provide transcripts from your baccalaureate degree granting institution.
 Most programs require additional information such as a statement of intent, and letters of recommendation.
 Please see the application process for more information.

 International students must submit a NACES accredited official evaluation of foreign education credentials and TOEFL scores if the degree is from a non-U.S. institution.
-Contact the Office of International Programs regarding application requirements or with any questions.
+Contact the Global Engagement Center regarding application requirements or with any questions.

 What are the application deadlines?